Hunting licenses now on sale in New York State

 In New York State, everyone 12 years and older who are using a firearm or bow to hunt are required to have a hunting license.
 Youth under 12 are prohibited from hunting.

 Licenses can be purchased online, at a DEC’s license-issuing agents, or by telephone.
-Generic hunting licenses are required before other privilege’s, such as bowhunting or muzzleloading is permitted.
-Annual hunting licenses and privilege’s are valid from September 1 through August 31 each year, Fees for each type of license is listed below:
+Generic hunting licenses are required before other privilege’s, such as bowhunting is permitted.
+Annual hunting licenses and privilege’s are valid from September 1 through August 31 each year.
+Fees for each type of license is listed below:

 |Resident Fee